notsunohito/express-gpio/README.md

 # express-gpio
 - A WebAPI to turn on/off RPi's GPIO

+＊only supported Rpi >= Rev2 at the moment
+＊only supported HIGH or LOW at the moment

 ### Install on your RPi
 $`git clone http://github.com/notsunohito/express-gpio && cd express-gpio`